oneminch/Notes/Java.md

 String lastName = "Doe";
 ```

+- When Strings are created they are placed in a special location within the heap called the String Pool.
-- Two string variables storing the same value have the same reference, i.e. there are no duplicate values stored in the heap.
+    - Two string variables that are created using String literals and contain the same value have the same reference, i.e. there are no duplicate values stored in the heap.

 ```java
 String s1 = "Java";